Easy Food Safety Tips

 The most common food contaminants - E. coli, hepatitis A, and salmonella - can find their way onto a sponge or dishcloth; you, in turn, can then spread the bacteria all over your kitchen unless you make an effort to stop them.

-The single most important thing you can do to ensure your family's health and food safety is to wash your hands with warm, soapy water for at least 20 seconds before and after preparing raw meat and vegetables.
+The most crucial step you can take to safeguard your family's health and food safety is to diligently wash your hands with warm, soapy water for at least 20 seconds before and after handling raw meat and vegetables.

 In addition to washing your hands, you can help prevent cross-contamination by washing utensils used to prepare raw items in hot, soapy water immediately after use.